DKorzhovnik/devfolio/README.md

 Implementation includes:

-Identity Server for Identity,Authentication and Access management.
+-Identity Server for Identity,Authentication and Access management.

-BlazorServer Client.
+-BlazorServer Client.

-WebApi  implemented in .Net Core.
+-WebApi  implemented in .Net Core.

-Test Suites.
+-Test Suites.

-Core Using Entity FrameWork.
+- Using Entity FrameWork.

 The services are containerized using docker and hosted seperately on the Heroku Cloud Platform.